How a Gay Friend Helped Her Accept Herself as a Lesbian

 “Of course,” I said.

 I wanted to say all politically correct things, things that I would have appreciated if someone told me when I came out to them individually.
-I wanted to say, that’s all right darling, and I don’t choose my friends on the basis of their plumbing system or who they sleep with.
-That being gay is as simple as being an Indian or a non-Bengali, it doesn’t add or subtract anything from who you are.
+I wanted to say, that’s all right darling, and I don’t choose my friends based on their plumbing system or who they sleep with.
+Being gay is as simple as being an Indian or a non-Bengali, it doesn’t add or subtract anything from who you are.
 I wanted to say, you are a lovely person and I won’t want you to change in any way.

 But all I said was “Of course”; it was all that needed to be said.
 That’s the moment when our secret understanding began, our mutual understanding of a shared past.
-Though we grew up in different cities, in different times, we share the same history of self-loathing, being bullied and a lot of things that the queer in India face on a daily basis.
+Though we grew up in different cities, in different times, we share the same history of self-loathing, being bullied, and a lot of things that the queer in India face daily.
 In that moment, we felt that condensed solidarity, the assurance that this person will never hold my essence, my being, against me.
 Because it is not about being accepted, rather it is about not being discriminated against.

 “There is power in a factory, power in the land